 Rate Analyst Salary

 Earnings for Rate Analysts in the United States come in at around $51K annually on average.
 Among folks in this role, job satisfaction levels approximately match the national average.
 The majority of Rate Analysts (62 percent) who took the survey are female.
 Medical benefits are awarded to a strong majority, and the larger part earn dental coverage.
-This report is based on responses to the PayScale salary survey.

 Job Description for Rate Analyst